MicrosoftDocs/customer-insights/ci-docs/audience-insights/create-environment.md

 ## Work with your new environment

-Review the following articles to help you getting started with configuring Customer Insights.
+Review the following articles to help you get started with configuring Customer Insights:

 - [Add more users and assign permissions](permissions.md).
 - [Ingest your data sources](data-sources.md) and run them through the [data unification process](data-unification.md) to get [unified customer profiles](customer-profiles.md).
 - [Enrich the unified customer profiles](enrichment-hub.md) or [run predictive models](predictions-overview.md).
-- [Create segments](segments.md) to group customers and [measures](measures.md) review KPIs.
+- [Create segments](segments.md) to group customers and [measures](measures.md) to review KPIs.
 - [Set up connections](connections.md) and [exports](export-destinations.md) to process subsets of your data in other applications.